-The DC Tri Club is currently the third largest triathlon club in the nation with over 1000 active members.
+The DC Tri Club is currently the third largest triathlon club in the nation with over 400 active members.
 The New Triathlete Program (NTP) was put together by members of the DC Tri Club back in 2005.
 The NTP class has over 100 participants every year.
-The program is designed for a June race with the formal training program beginning in late January.

 What is NTP all about?

 Have you ever dreamed of completing a triathlon but just do not know where to begin?
 Maybe you have set a New Year’s resolution to get in shape or to try something new?
 Maybe you are on the lookout for that next challenge in your life?
 No matter how you ended up here, you are considering attempting your first triathlon, and the DC Triathlon Club’s New Triathlete Program (NTP) is just for you!